AustinWise/DotNetHostingAndNativeAot/README.md

 This project shows how to consume the .NET hosting API from a .NET NativeAOT application.

-## TODO

-There is one major problem with the application as written: it only works when published as a NativeAOT application.
-This is because it uses static linking with the `nethost` API.
-Ideally it would support using dynamic linking with the `nethost` API so that the application could be tested as a regular .NET app running on CoreCLR.
+When compiled as debug, the `nethost` library is loaded dynamically, so that the application can be run as a normal .NET app on CoreCLR.
+In release configuration, the `nethost` library is statically linked.
+Therefore when compiled as release the app only works as a NativeAOT app.

 ## References